support for male survivors of Domestic violence

 We’re here for you.
 If you’re in a toxic or codependent relationship, or if you are stuck in abusive patterns with your partner, it can be hard to get out.
 It can be even harder for men to get support for domestic violence.
 Our groups support you as you take the steps you are ready to take towards a healthier self that can have healthier relationships.

-will experience abuse in a relationship
+1 in 7 men will experience abuse in a relationship

 One of the most common myths about domestic violence is that men cannot be the victim.
 Regardless of the gender of the victim or abuser, domestic violence is the same.